professorbk/professorbk.github.io/_posts/2024-02-08-table-tennis-competitive-mentality.md

 ## The rewards of being competitive in Table Tennis

 Being competitive motivates/reminds me to keep getting better, and the game is more fun that way.
 There are games in which I feel like I am in total control, on both sides of the table.
 I know what I can/cannot do, what my opponent can/cannot do, what they are thinking, what their current state of mind is, and what I need to do to win.
 There are so many things in life I cannot control, but in Table Tennis, I know I can (not all the time).
 It is a very empowering feeling; it makes me feel more confident/proud.
-Furthermore, I don't keep that confidence/pride just at Table Tennis, instead, I use them as the ground for other aspects of life too.
+Furthermore, I don't keep that confidence/pride just at Table Tennis, instead, I use them as the foundation for other aspects of life too.
 It's like a snowball effect; once I know how/invest enough time to get it to move, it keeps rolling and it's getting bigger.
 There is a line between being confident and over-confident/arrogant.
-One should define/draw where that line is by themselves while keeping this in mind: nobody wants to associate with an annoying prick (unless they are the pricks themselves)
+One should define/draw where that line is by themselves while keeping this in mind: nobody wants to associate with an annoying prick.